Adam7238/Office_Space/README.md

 # Office_Space

-A Java REST API Engine to deliver a light weight, scalable solution for office administration.
+A Java REST API Engine to deliver a lightweight, scalable solution for office administration.

 ## Tools include:
 * A room booking system.